Claudiomics/azure-database-migration/README.md

 ## Geo Repliacation and Failover

-One feature in Azure SQL Database is Geo-Replication, which asynchronously replicares the database to a secondary region.
-This is a service that provides data redundancy () and high availability in the case of a regional outage or disaster, and the database can be restored from the second geographical location.

-The primary database is the original that serves your application and handles read/write operations, and the seconday database is a read-only copy that is located in a diffrent Azure region.
-To minimize performacy impact, they are synchronized asychronosly.
+One feature in Azure SQL Database is Geo-Replication, which asynchronously replicates a chosen database to a secondary region.
+This is a service that provides data redundancy and high availability in the case of a regional outage or disaster, and the database can be restored from the second geographical location.
+The database in the primary location is the original, and handles read and write operations, whereas the database in the secondary location is a read-only copy.
+Failover is the process of switching the workload from the primary to secondary region and a tailback is the reverse process where the workload is reverted back to the primary region.

-This section of the project configures the geo-replication for the production database, increading sata protection by establishing a synchronised copy of the database in a secondary region.
-This strategic redundancy ensures continous data availability and minimises potential downtime during unforseen disruptions.
+This section of the project configures the geo-replication of the database, increading data protection by establishing a copy of the database in a secondary region.
+I set up the access setting in the next section of this project.
+I completed a failover test, connected to the server in the new geographical location from Azure Data Studio and completed an SQL Query to test the database works.
+I then switched it back to the primary region by preforming a tailback on the Azure Portal.

-I oversee failover tests aimed at simulating real-world scenarios.
-A planner failover to the secondary region allows access to the secondary database.

-Failover is the process of switching the workload from primary to secondary region in a georeplciated environemnt and is normally performed during planned maintenance or in repsponse to a disaster in the primary region.
-Failover ensures high availability and business continuity by allowing applications to continue running from the seocndayr region.

-Tailback is the process of reverting the workload back to the primary region after successfgul failover.

-Testing failover is crucial to ensure the vaility of the faioover environemnt without impacting the procuction database/workload.

-Below are the steps I took to complete this part of the project.
+Below is the step-by-step process I took to complete this part of the project.

 [Back to Table of Contents](#table-of-contents)

 [Skip to Microsoft Entra Directory Integration](#microsoft-entra-directory-integration)

 ### Setting up Geo-Replication for Azure SQL Database